Essential Elements of a Magazine Business Plan

 Advertising Sales Strategies

-Assuming you will sell ads, explain who the advertisers will
+Assuming you will sell ads, describe the prospective advertisers

-be and why they will be excited about your publication.
+and why they will be excited to advertise in your publication.
 Note

 how much they are already spending on advertising, and why they